a-f-m/apath/README.md

 }
 ~~~

 The following snippet shows the set-up.
-First, the JSON	file is parsed and an JSONSmart object is built (1).
-Then the step builder for JSONSmart (2) and the *apath* processor is created (3).
+First, the JSON	file is parsed (1).
+Then the step builder (2) and the *apath* processor is created (3).
+Here we use the step builder for JSONSmart.

 ~~~json
 // net.minidev.json.JSONObject